American Microsystems S2000: Design

 The S2000 was typical of a class of highly specialized microcontrollers that were intended to be used for industrial controllers and similar tasks.
 These were sometimes known as "display controllers" at the time, as they included logic specifically for use with a seven-segment display.
 Another example of the same class of processor is the Essex SX 200.
 EDN referred to these as "calculator like" due to their similarity to contemporary electronic calculator chipsets.

-The S2000 included an input port intended to be used with a capacitive sensing keypad with up to 16 keys.
-Output was primarily though a dedicated seven-segment display port, which could optionally include the additional switching hardware needed to drive a LED or vacuum fluorescent display.
-One additional feature was a 50/60 Hz timer that could be used to drive external systems or internally.
+The S2000 includes an input port intended to be used with a capacitive sensing keypad with up to 16 keys.
+Output is primarily though a dedicated seven-segment display port, which could optionally include the additional switching hardware needed to drive a LED or vacuum fluorescent display.
+One additional feature is a 50/60 Hz timer that could be used to drive external systems or internally.

-The system included a 1,024 byte ROM that held the customer program and was masked onto the chips.
-The CPU had a 4-bit arithmetic logic unit (ALU) that read the 8-bit instructions from ROM and performed them using an accumulator and an index register pointing into the RAM.
-The ALU could operate on binary coded decimal data, which made it much easier to drive simple displays.
+The customer program was masked onto a on-chip 1,024 byte ROM.
+The CPU has a 4-bit arithmetic logic unit (ALU) with an accumulator and an index register pointing into the RAM, executes the 8-bit instructions from ROM.
+The ALU could operate on binary-coded decimal data, which made it much easier to drive simple displays.

-There were 61 8-bit instructions, including 14 memory instructions, 13 test-and-branch, 12 math and logic, 11 input/output and 11 register operations.
-A three-level call stack was implemented on-chip.
-The system's 64 nibbles of SRAM were mostly used as registers.
-In contrast to similar devices, the S2000 was packaged in a 40-pin DIP, which allowed it to have 29 input/output pins including a 13-bit address bus and 4-bit data bus, which allowed the memory to be expanded externally.
+There are 51 instructions including 6 memory instructions, 14 test-and-branch, 12 math and logic, 8 input/output and 10 register operations.
+All instructions are one byte; there are no two-byte instructions.
+A three-level call stack is implemented on-chip.
+The system's 64 nibbles of SRAM are mostly used as registers.
+In contrast to similar devices, the S2000 is packaged in a 40-pin DIP, which allowed it to have 29 input/output pins including a 13-bit address bus and 8-bit data bus, allowing the memory to be expanded externally.

 Fabricated using a (then) modern NMOS process, it was both faster and cheaper than competing systems based on the older PMOS process.
 The S2000 sold for $3.50 in lots of 100, and was cheaper in larger quantities.
-It ran at the relatively fast speed of 1 MHz with most instructions completing in 4 μsec and only the two jump-to-subroutine instructions requiring 8 μsec, making it perform similar to contemporary "full" microprocessors like the MOS 6502.
-Using NMOS also meant it could run off a single 5 V supply, but the S2000 was designed specifically to be fed from a normal 9-volt battery, drawing 26 mA.
+It runs at the relatively fast speed of 900 KHz clock input with most instructions completing in 4.5 μsec and only the two jump-to-subroutine instructions requiring 8 μsec, making it perform similar to contemporary "full" microprocessors like the MOS 6502.
+Using NMOS also meant it could run off a single 5 V supply, but the S2000 was designed specifically to be fed from a common 9-volt battery, drawing 28 mA, typical.